Milisav Popović: Life as an author

 Early 2010, Popović was awarded author of the year national "Wild Beauty" award by the Montenegrin president Filip Vujanović.
 His weekly newspaper column "Food for Your Soul", which is published by the "DAN" newspaper, quickly became the most read newspaper column in Montenegro.

 Early 2011, the American Comparative Literature Association published a compilation of the most important novelists from Montenegro.
 Next to three historically renowned names was Milisav Popović.
 The justification for choosing him was his columns and its unusual content that gained attention beyond Montenegro.
 The columns soon became widely read, and with a publisher's help, some of them reached an overseas audience.
 A significant part of his columns was translated by enthusiasts, not certified interpreters.
 The quality of those translations, and of the columns alone, attracted the attention of specialized literary organizations from the USA.

 In June 2011, Popovic was elected as a director of the new National Library in Podgorica, the capital of Montenegro.
 Mayor Mugosa entrusted him with a mandate for one year to establish a new library system and other cultural offices by European standards "as soon as possible."
-Up to June 2012, the library recorded a large number of visitors, developed intensive international cooperation, regional connectivity and offer a non-specific attractive facilities.
+Until June 2012, the library recorded a large number of visitors, developed intensive international cooperation, regional connectivity and offer a non-specific attractive facilities.
 Ambassadors of foreign countries elected Popovic institution for "hot spot for international connection" (a hot spot for good international cooperation).
 Popovic was named the Best Manager in the culture for the year 2012.
 In early June 2012, followed by a call from the Mayor, Popovic returned to the cabinet.